Use GitHub Copilot to Supercharge Your Coding in VS Code

 • No need to retype complex queries

-Pro Tip: Use this to iterate on your questions without starting over
+Pro Tip: Iterate on questions without starting over.

 Copilot Chat Actions

-• 💾 Insert at Cursor - Add code at current cursor position
+• 💾 Insert at Cursor — add code at cursor position

-• 📝 Insert in New File - Create new file with the response
+• 📝 Insert in New File — create a new file

-• 💻 Insert in Terminal - Run command in integrated terminal
+• 💻 Insert in Terminal — run command in terminal

-Pro Tip: Hover over code blocks in chat responses to see action buttons
+Pro Tip: Hover over code blocks in chat to reveal action buttons.

 Edit Mode — Direct Code Changes